-These convictions a woman may hold are usually related in some way to the woman’s father.
-They are usually not related to the present situation or the woman’s own personality.
+These convictions a woman may hold are related to the present situation or the woman’s own personality.
 They simply ARE.
 The negative animus may also lead a woman into destructive relationship with her husband or children.
 Von Franz quotes the story of a woman who showed her a picture of the woman’s son who died by drowning at 27.
 The woman commented that ‘I prefer it this way: better than giving him away to another woman.’
 Such hidden possessiveness and domination can lead to awful situations in those related to such a woman, making it difficult for children to become independent, and husbands to become men.

 Shows the woman integrating her own ability to be independent and capable in outwardly active terms.
 This makes her more whole, balancing her ‘female’ qualities.
 She would then be less dependent upon an external male to feel whole.
 It also shows the woman meeting her experience of her father in a healing way.
 This enables the woman to have a realistic relationship with an actual man.
 It also brings a sense of connectedness between her conscious self and what she senses as the ‘commercial’ world.
 See: Archetype of the father.